Hradkafeira/straycat/README.rst

         #output ['tvri com 14 08 1945 jadi hari merdeka', 'ak suka mkn apel rasa enak']

-Add more additional text preprocessing pipeline in dataframe with single line of code
+Add more additional text preprocessing pipeline in dataframe with only one method
 *************************************************************************************
 ::